Tomas2D/puppeteer-table-parser/README.md

 - ✨ Respect the defined order of columns.
 - ✨ Appending custom columns with custom data.
 - ✨ Custom sanitization of data in cells.
+- ✨ Group and Aggregate data by your own function.
 - ✨ Merge data from two independent tables into one structure.
 - ✨ Handles invalid HTML structure
 - ✨ And much more!